Become a Trip Leader this Fall!

 Application Process -

-The hiring committee will review and select interview candidates by November 18th.
+The hiring committee will review and select interview candidates on or before November 10th.

-For candidates that advance to the final interview stage, they will be notified by Friday, November 18th.
-Interviews will be conducted from November 28th-December 12nd.
+For candidates that advance to the final interview stage, they will be notified on or before Friday, November 10th.
+Interviews will be conducted from November 13th-December 8th.
 The interviews last roughly 30-minutes and will be your final step in the process.
-Once all the interviews are finalized final candidates that have been selected will be notified prior to the end of Winter Quarter.
+Once all the interviews are finalized, candidates that have been selected will be notified prior to the end of Winter Quarter.

 Winter Quarter Training Timeline

 New hire night acts as an orientation to the Outdoor Center and welcomes all our new and returning leaders in a night of fun and silly activities mixing cohorts and supporting our community development.